-For students of the Dutch bachelor’s programme in Psychology: Experimenteel en Correlationeel Onderzoek
+For students of the Dutch bachelor’s programme in Psychology, see Experimenteel en Correlationeel onderzoek

-This course is a continuation of the Introduction to Research Methods and Statistics course, and presupposes the knowledge and skills taught there.
+This course follows on from the Introduction to Research Methods and Statistics course and Inferential Statistics, and presupposes the knowledge and skills taught there.

-- To obtain knowledge and understanding of the principles and procedures of regression analysis and analysis of variance, statistical techniques used in the analysis of (quasi) experimental research.
+To obtain knowledge and understanding of the principles and procedures of regression analysis and analysis of variance, and the statistical techniques used in the analysis of (quasi) experimental research.

-- To choose, carry out, assess and represent the correct analysis in a given situation.
+To select, carry out, assess and report on the correct analysis in a given situation.

-- To obtain skills in working with statistical software concerning regression analysis and analysis of variance.
+To gain skills in working with statistical software concerning regression analysis and analysis of variance.

 Note: A complete list of course objectives is available on Blackboard.